 What to take home

-When it comes to collecting, publishing, and analyzing your customer content, a User Generated Content platform is really the way to go.
+When it comes to collecting, publishing, and analyzing your customer content, a User Generated Content platform, like Photoslurp, is really the way to go.
 Photo and video integration is seamless, and it will do wonders for your eCommerce storefront.

 Authentic engagement, social proof, and a trusted brand image are crucial for selling online, and all of this can be achieved by integrating UGC into your eCommerce website, pages, and across your marketing efforts.
 That plus an increased conversion rate (by 19% in the case of CLUSE) makes implementing a UGC strategy a no-brainer.